Steve664/Akan-name/README.md

   <li><a href="#installation">Installation</a></li>
   <li><a href="#requirements">Requirements</a></li>
   <li><a href="#technology-used">Technology Used</a></li>
+ <li><a href="Behaviour Driven Development">BDD</a></li>
   <li><a href="#license">License</a></li>
   <li><a href="#author-info">Author Info</a></li>

  </ol>

  ## Description
- <p>This is a website that generates a users Akan Name based pon the date they input.
+ <p>The Akan people of Ghana frequently name their children after the day of the week they were born.
+These "day names" have further meanings concerning the soul and character of the person.
+This website generates a users Akan Name based on the date they input.
 It is written using HTML, CSS and Javascript. </p>

+ ## Behaviour Driven Development

+1. Displays Form For Entering Date and Gender
+   - INPUT: "User's Birthdate Entered"
+   - INPUT: "User's Gender Entered"
+   - OUTPUT: "Displays User's Akan Name According to Submitted Date and Gender"
+2. Displays an Error Message if Date Input Left Blank
+   - INPUT: ""
+   - OUTPUT: "Displays Error Message"
+3. Displays an Error Message if Gender Not Chosen
+   - INPUT: ""
+   - OUTPUT: "Display an Error Message"
+4. Clears Form and Reset the Message on Click
+   - INPUT: "Click Reset Button"
+   - OUTPUT: "Clears and Resets the Form"

+ <p align="right">(<a href="#top">back to top</a>)</p>

  ## Installation